drewsonne/lambda-cfn-resource-proxy/README.md

 # lambda-cfn-resource-proxy 1.0.0
-An AWS Cloudformation Lambda backed Custom resource to allow you to find resources via their tags, and access their ARNs, or ID.
+An AWS Cloudformation Lambda backed Custom resource to allow you to find resources via their tags, and access their IDs.

 ## Quickstart